normandk/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Set_up_trial_tenant.md

 8. In the **Optional settings** window, select the drop-down arrow to the right of **Roles.**

-9. In the **Roles information** that appears, uncheck **User (no administrator access).** By doing so, all the Microsoft 365 administrator roles are now enabled and available to be assigned.
+9. In the **Roles information** that appears, Select **Admin center access** By doing so, all the Microsoft 365 administrator roles are now enabled and available to be assigned.

 10. Select **Global Administrator** and then select **Next**.